side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 It’s an SNRI, which means a discontinuation syndrome from hell if you want/need to stop taking it.

-Smoking decreases Cymbalta’s bioavailability by about one-third in smokers.
+Smoking decreases Cymbalta’s bioavailability by about one-third.
 Eli Lilly doesn’t recommend any changes to how much you take or how fast to increase the dosage if you smoke, but don’t be surprised if you need to take more sooner than you thought.

 The usual for SNRIs - headache, nausea, dry mouth, sweating, urinary hesitancy (it is a med for urinary incontinence after all), sleepiness or insomnia, diarrhea or constipation (my money is on the latter), weight gain, loss of libido and a host of other sexual dysfunctions.
 Most everything but the constipation, urinary hesitancy and weight gain, if any, will go away in a couple of weeks.
 Sexual dysfunction is a coin toss, although some women will get a sexual boost instead of a sexual dampening.